mediocregopher/radix/README.md

 This is the third revision of this project, the previous one has been deprecated but can be found [here](https://github.com/mediocregopher/radix.v2).

-**This project's name was recently changed from `radix.v3` to `radix`, to account for go's new [module][module] system.
-As long as you are using the latest update of your major go version (1.9.7+, 1.10.3+, 1.11+) the module-aware go get should work correctly with the new import path.**

-**I'm sorry to anyone for whom this change broke their build, I tried very hard to not have to do it, but ultimately it was the only way that made sense for the future.
-Hopefully the only thing needed to fix the breakage is to change the import paths and re-run 'go get'.**

-## Installation and Usage

-[Module][module]-aware mode:

-    go get github.com/mediocregopher/radix/v3
-    // import github.com/mediocregopher/radix/v3

-Legacy GOPATH mode:

-    go get github.com/mediocregopher/radix
-    // import github.com/mediocregopher/radix

-## Testing

-    # requires a redis server running on 127.0.0.1:6379
-    go test github.com/mediocregopher/radix/v3

 ## Features

 * Standard print-like API which supports all current and future redis commands.